A brilliant sunset filled with hues of blue, red, orange, magenta, and purple highlight the sky.

 Acadia's best light is the first hour on Cadillac Mountain, the Ocean Path at the rising-tide hour, and the carriage roads in early-to-mid October.

 Acadia's photographer calendar is driven by sunrise on the eastern seaboard's highest point, surf and tide on the Ocean Path, and the early-October foliage on the carriage roads.
-The Cadillac Mountain summit (1,530 ft) catches direct light minutes after the listed sunrise — for parts of the year it's the first sunrise on the contiguous U.S. coast, which is the reason the sunrise vehicle reservation is so competitive.
+The Cadillac Mountain summit (1,530 ft) catches direct light minutes after the listed sunrise.
+For parts of the year it's the first sunrise on the contiguous U.S. coast, which is the reason the sunrise vehicle reservation is so competitive.
 The Ocean Path (Sand Beach → Thunder Hole → Otter Cliff) photographs best at a rising tide an hour before high water, when surf hits Thunder Hole hardest, and again at low tide on calm mornings for the tidepool detail.
 Fall color peaks early-to-mid October along the Jordan Pond carriage roads and on the Park Loop near Sieur de Monts.
 Bass Harbor Head Light is the iconic sunset compass; the rock platform below the lighthouse looks best in the last 30 minutes of light.

 Sunrise & sunset at the cardinal dates